 So it only seemed natural that this recipe, like so many others, was one of hers.
 Pass down the family line.
 This was such a nice thought that somehow, it stuck.
 It stamped out my memories of canned cranberry sauce, jiggly and can-shaped.
 It made me forget that I used to despise cranberry sauce.

 It is still a family recipe, in a sense--two generations counts, right?
 But mostly, it's just the best cranberry sauce I've ever had.
-It converted me from a cranberry sauce hater (or a cranberry sauce poker, someone that just pokes the slice of canned red stuff with their fork, never taking a bite), into a cranberry sauce fanatic (someone that can’t wait to make cranberry sauce come November).
+It converted me from a cranberry sauce hater (or a cranberry sauce poker — someone that just pokes the slice of canned red stuff with their fork, never taking a bite), into a cranberry sauce fanatic (someone that can’t wait to make cranberry sauce come November).

 This, my friends, is what cranberry sauce is all about.
 Refined sugar has been taken out of the equation, and what's left is a pure, delicious, tangy cranberry and apple relish.
-Now it's a dish I look forward to seeing on the holiday table!
+Studded with pecans, for a bit of texture, too.

 Cranberry sauce isn't just for dinner!
 It makes a pretty awesome desert, served over ice cream or a slice of pound cake.
 If you eat dairy, it's delicious on yogurt, cottage cheese, or perfect for making an appetizer platter with baked brie or gruyere.
 Or, try it on french toast!

 TIP: You can make this sauce a week ahead of the big day!
 Store in the fridge in air-tight containers.

 Serves: 2 cups | Total Time: 25 minutes

 - 3 tablespoons honey

 - 1/2 teaspoon vanilla extract